lawrie/fpga_roomba/README.md

 ![Schematic](https://raw.githubusercontent.com/lawrie/lawrie.github.io/master/images/roomba_schematic.jpg)

 The 15v signal from the Roomba goes, through a switch, to the DC-DC converter which has a USB type A socket, which is used to power the FPGA.

-The DD, TX and RX signals from the Roomba DIN socket do to the level-shifter than converts them to 3.3v logic.
+The DD, TX and RX signals from the Roomba DIN socket go to the level-shifter that converts them to 3.3v logic.
 They then go to TX, RX and DD FPGA pins.

 The HM-10 Bluetooth module is connected via a handmade Pmod to the FPGA It uses another uart interface.